 Resolution: Select the image resolution suitable for the surveillance scene.
-A higher resolution increases bandwidth and storage.Palette Select a palette to color the image with different colors depending on temperature.
+A higher resolution increases bandwidth and storage.Palette : Select a palette to color the image with different colors depending on temperature.
 The palette can improve visibility of fine details.Frame rate: To avoid bandwidth problems on the network or reduce storage size, you can limit the frame rate to a fixed amount.
 If you leave the frame rate at zero, the frame rate is kept at the highest possible rate under the current conditions.
 A higher frame rate requires more bandwidth and storage capacity.P-frames: A P-frame is a predicted image that shows only the changes in the image from the previous frame.
 Enter the desired number of P-frames.
 The higher the number, the less bandwidth is required.
-However, if there is network congestion, there could be a noticeable deterioration in the video quality.Compression: Use the slider to adjust the image quality, but uses more bandwidth and storage when you record.Signed video \checkmark : Turn on to add the signed video feature to the video.
+However, if there is network congestion, there could be a noticeable deterioration in the video quality.Compression: Use the slider to adjust the image compression.
+High compression results in a lower bitrate and lower image quality.
+Low compression improves the image quality, but uses more bandwidth and storage when you record.Signed video : Turn on to add the signed video feature to the video.
 Signed video protects the video from tampering by adding cryptographic signatures to the video.